learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 8.7.
-How do you validate an email in javascript?
+## Q. How do you validate an email in javascript?

 The `test()` method returns `true` if there is a match in the string with the regex pattern.
 The regular expression (regex) describes a sequence of characters used for defining a search pattern